pulumi/pulumi-terraform-bridge/README.md

 # Pulumi Terraform Bridge

-This bridge lets Pulumi leverage [Terraform](https://terraform.io)'s extensive community of resource providers for resource create, read, update, and delete (CRUD) operations.
-It is meant to give Pulumi instant breadth across many cloud providers.
-Eventually we expect to customize aspects of these providers -- either with custom implementations, and/or augmenting them with non-CRUD operations like queries, metrics, and logs -- but this approach gives us a way to bootstrap the system very quickly, while leveraging the considerably effort that has gone into building Terraform.
+This bridge adapts any [Terraform Provider](https://github.com/terraform-providers) for use with Pulumi.
+The Terraform community provides resource providers that perform create, read, update, and delete (CRUD) operations for a broad array of infrastructure providers and types.
+In principle, any of them can be programmed using Pulumi with this bridge.

+Although the Terraform schema is used as a starting point, the concept of "overlays" enables customization, including classification into modules, stronger typing, better documentation, and more.
+Pulumi can also augment providers with non-CRUD operations like queries, metrics, and logs -- while not having to repeat all of the considerable and quality work that has already gone into building reliable CRUD operations against the major cloud providers' platforms.

+Most users of Pulumi don't need to know how this bridge works.
+Many will find it interesting, and, if you'd like to bring up a new provider that is available in Terraform but not yet Pulumi, we would love to hear from you.

 ## How It Works

 There are two major things involved in this bridge: design-time and runtime.

-At design-time, we code-generate packages by dynamic inspection of a Terraform provider's schema.
+At design-time, we code-generate packages by dynamic inspection of a Terraform Provider's schema.
 This only works for providers that are built using static schemas.
-It is possible to write Terraform providers without this, which means the ability to create packages would not exist, but in practice all interesting providers use it.
+It is possible to write Terraform Providers without this, which means the ability to create packages would not exist, but in practice all interesting providers use it.

-Second, the bridge sits between Pulumi's various CRUD and validation operations, and the Terraform provider's.
-This behavior also leverages the Terraform provider schema, for operations like determining which diffs will require replacements.
-Ultimately, however, all mutating runtime operations end up going through the standard dynamic plugin interface so that we don't need to get our hands dirty with various internal and stateful representations.
+Second, the bridge connects the Pulumi engine to a given Terraform Provider using Pulumi's RPC interfaces.
+This behavior also leverages the Terraform provider schema, for operations like performing validation and diffs.

 ## Development

+This section only matters if you want to build this bridge from scratch, or use it in your own project.

 ### Prerequisites